How (and Why) to Create an Incubation Team

 One of the best parts of my job at Narrative Science is leading our Incubator program.
-Like other successful software companies, NS has a constant focus on making our products more valuable to users.
+Like other successful software companies, Narrative Science has a constant focus on making our products more valuable to users.
 A major component of this is maintaining a roadmap of potential features and improvements, informed by research into users and customers.
 A laser-like focus on the most valuable thing we can provide next is critical but also introduces the risk of missing the forest for the trees.
 Ideas that are experimental, likely to fail, or hard to reason about can be difficult to accommodate in a model focused on continually adding incremental value.
 Of course, it’s exactly these same ideas that are also often the most impactful.
 Besides regular company-wide hackathons, we’ve created an internal Incubator program specifically to explore these types of ideas that are too risky or undefined to slot into a roadmap.

 About the Program

 Our program has existed for a year and has heavily influenced our thinking, our roadmap, and our strategic vision for the company and the types of value we can ultimately provide our users.
 Our Incubator team members are also inventors on over a dozen patents coming out of this work.
 Not bad for a team of 2-3 people!
 I’ve thought about what has made our Incubator function successful, and I believe there are ultimately three things required.

 The first is that everyone, from the C-suite down, needs to be aligned with the goals of the Incubator function and what success looks like.
 The goal for our Incubator program is to clarify and de-risk what our products are and how they work 6-18 months from now, and our success criteria are defined with that goal in mind.
 We do *not* judge success by whether a project “worked” or whether we have a cool demo to show customers.
 (Although those outcomes are certainly appreciated!)